As a young adult, I was diagnosed with fibromyalgia. Today I am healthy and active again. This is what I did to beat this disease.

 - Brittle nails

 Step 1: Fibromyalgia Cure Diet

-Some of the symptoms of Fibromyalgia can be cured by diet.
+Some of the symptoms of Fibromyalgia can be remedied by diet.

 Reactive hypoglycemia contributes to Fibromyalgia, particularly muscle tightness, fatigue and brain fog.
-Reactive hypoglycemia symptoms occur 2-3 hours after a meal high in carbohydrate.
-There is a rapid release of carbohydrate into the intestine, followed by rapid absorption of glucose and subsequent production of a high amount of insulin.
+Reactive hypoglycemia symptoms occur two to three hours after a meal high in carbohydrates.
+There is a rapid release of carbohydrates into the intestine, followed by rapid absorption of glucose and subsequent production of a high amount of insulin.
 This results in rapid conversion of glucose to fat causing low blood sugar.
 Your brain and muscles become starved of energy.
 This is the main cause of Fibromyalgia although other factors can contribute.
-Symptoms include headaches, dizziness, irritability, chronic fatigue, poor memory and concentration, shakiness, muscle fatigue and craving of carbohydrate.
+Symptoms include headaches, dizziness, irritability, chronic fatigue, poor memory and concentration, shakiness, muscle fatigue and craving of carbohydrates.
 Reactive Hypoglycemia causes your muscles to become tight which in turn causes your posture to be out of alignment, commonly your head will come forward and you will get a “widow’s hump”.

 What to Do About Reactive Hypoglycemia?